Marryah007/Amazon_Data_Analysis_Dashboard/README.md

 •	A good review with a positive rating help others to make informed decisions.

 •	The maximum number of products customer orders from Amazon.

+## Conclusion

+To effectively guide product improvement, marketing strategy, and customer engagement, focus on understanding the customers deeply, personalizing interactions, leveraging data and feedback, and providing a seamless omnichannel experience.
+Continuously iterate based on customer feedback and adapt approach to stay ahead of evolving needs and preferences.